Jenny Blackford's Web Site

 Jenny with her muse.
 Photo by Russell Blackford.

 My poems have been published in Westerly, Australian Poetry Journal, Strange Horizons, The Pedestal Magazine and more.
-Most excitingly, wonderful Pitt Street Poetry has recently published an illustrated pamphlet of a suite of twelve cat poems, The Duties of a Cat.
+Wonderful Pitt Street Poetry has recently published an illustrated pamphlet of a suite of twelve cat poems, The Duties of a Cat.
 I've been awarded quite a few poetry prizes – most recently third in the prestigious ACU Prize for Literature 2014.

 My short stories have been published in places as diverse as Cosmos magazine, the School Magazine and Random House's 30 Australian Ghost Stories for Children.
 My Honorable Mentions from Gardner Dozois and Ellen Datlow are mounting up quite satisfactorily.

 Hadley Rille Books commissioned me to write The Priestess and the Slave, a historical novella set in fifth century BC Athens and Delphi, which was published in 2009.
 Pamela Sargent called it an "elegant short novel" and praised its subversive feminism.
 For more details, look here.

 My current writing projects include an adult novel about the improbably dramatic life of Bronze Age princess Medea, grand-daughter of the Sun, and one for children based on my magical circus story "The Dragon in the Tent".

 The duties of a cat